Multimodal Transportation: Definition, Challenges, and Solutions

 Especially with different modes of transport involved, shippers need to have security that in reality means being prepared for supply chain disruptions and having different intermodal and multimodal solutions as alternatives.

-Challenge: safety concerns, disrupted service, and inflated shipping cost.
+Challenge: safety concerns, disrupted service, and inflated shipping costs.

 Every shipper needs to know their options when it comes to intermodal and multimodal transport.
 To ship cargo over long distances, a combination of modes of transport will be involved anyway.
 The tricky part is to decide whether to choose a single-contract service or go the intermodal way.